Helping you find your way

 Hello.
 My name is David Whistance and I'd like to welcome you to Goodwill Guidance.
 An accredited counsellor who also teaches practical stress management methods, I'm based in peaceful locations in Southampton and Winchester.

-Feel free to call me on 07949913737 or send an email with any questions or to book an initial appointment.
+This page and the rest of the site say more about what I offer.
+Check things out.
+Have a think.
+And feel free to call me on 07949913737 or send an email if you've got any questions or would like to book an appointment.

 What do you need?